MysteryBlokHed/DisneyPlusTogether/README.md

 - Notifications in chat when the video is played/paused or moved to a different position

 ## Installing the client
-The Chromium extension source code is inside the `/extension` folder in the repository.
+The Chrome extension source code is inside the `/extension` folder in the repository.

 ### From source code
 1. Go to the extensions page (`chrome://extensions` or `edge://extensions`)